 The few visitors are a challenge because it means that the park is not self-sustaining in terms of revenue to support enough staff and pursue the many conservation tasks.
 The park makes just about USD 100,000 annually from entry fees and other revenue streams which is so meager and makes conservation efforts constrained because many conservation activities have wait for the stringent supported by the government and other conservation agencies like WWF which is not sustainable.

-The OSI Team at Margherita Peak, the highest point in Uganda and the third highest in Africa!
+The crew at Margherita Peak, the highest point in Uganda and the third highest in Africa!
 Just about 10 Ugandans and a few hundred foreign tourists make it here every year.

 But for conservation efforts to continue sustainably, the park must receive more visitors make more money and also empower the communities to tap into the visitors’ money through community eco-tourism.
 That way, the park will be well staffed, have better resources to invest in conservation mandates like building of boardwalks along the tourist trails in the bogs, and also have better benefits to share with the communities surrounding the protected areas.